 Gallery at HOTA closure and new HOTA Gallery

-Why does the Gallery need to close?
+Why did the existing Gallery need to close during the construction period?

 The gallery team has an enormous task ahead and for the next 20 months they will be working on the collection including conservation, cataloguing, photographing, crating, and framing works of art.

 Our curators work on exhibitions up to three years in advance, and negotiations are currently underway to host international and national exhibitions in 2021-2023.
 We’re also curating our own shows and commissioning new work, which will be unveiled at the opening of the new Gallery.

 Education will be a significant component of our public outreach program, and we’ll soon start creating curriculum-oriented content, as well as turn our attention to developing projects for the new Children’s Gallery and Workshop.

 Once completed, HOTA Gallery will be the largest public gallery outside a capital city in Australia – making it a must-see destination for locals and tourists alike.
 The HOTA Gallery is a vertical format gallery over six levels, with over 2000m2 of AAA rated exhibition space.
 The vastly expanded space will give us the ability to attract world class international and national touring exhibitions and showcase our 4,500 strong City Collection.
 In addition, there will be room for a workshop and children’s gallery, restaurant, roof-top bar and retail store plus Collection storage, work space and crate storage area.